Forbidden Women (1948 film)

-Forbidden Women also known as Tictaban l'isola dell'amore proibito is a 1948 Philippine adventure film directed by Eduardo de Castro.
+Forbidden Women, also known as Tictaban l'isola dell'amore proibito, is a 1948 Philippine adventure film directed by Eduardo de Castro.
 It stars Fernando Poe, Berting Labra, Mona Lisa.

+Plot

+Prince Singor returns to his island homeland after completing his education in the United States.
+Upon his arrival, he becomes involved in a conflict over succession and political power within the Sultan's court.
+As rival factions compete for influence, Singor must navigate intrigue, loyalty, and personal relationships while confronting those seeking control of the kingdom.